($438) Cost of Moving From Rhode Island to Massachusetts

 How much does it cost to move from Rhode Island to Massachusetts?

-The table below lays out average cost ranges when moving from Rhode Island to Massachusetts for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Rhode Island to Massachusetts for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |